nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Finds all free time slots on the given date from the event list.

 Format: `free_time DATE`
-* **Free time slots** refer to all times in the given date without any event happening
+* **Free time slots** refer to all times in the given date without any event happening.
-* Date entered must be a valid date and in the format of `YYYY-MM-DD`, e.g. `2021-04-01`
+* Date entered must be a valid date and in the format of `YYYY-MM-DD`, e.g. `2021-04-01`.
+* Date entered must be a date from current date onwards.
 * Only one single date can be entered.
 If more than one dates are supplied, program will return an error message indicating invalid date.